tape-testing/tape/readme.markdown

 $ tape -r babel-register tests/**/*.js
 ```

-Depending on the module you're loading, you may be able to paramaterize it using environment variables or auxiliary files.
+Depending on the module you're loading, you may be able to parameterize it using environment variables or auxiliary files.
 Babel, for instance, will load options from [`.babelrc`](http://babeljs.io/docs/usage/babelrc/) at runtime.

 The `-r` flag behaves exactly like node's `require`, and uses the same module resolution algorithm.
 This means that if you need to load local modules, you have to prepend their path with `./` or `../` accordingly.